umbraco/vsts-uaas-deploy-task/README.md

 # Visual Studio Team Services Task
 ## Overview
-This repository contains a [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) task for deploying a Visual Studio Web Application project with Umbraco to [Umbraco as a Service](http://umbraco.com/cloud).
+This repository contains a [Visual Studio Team Services (VSTS)](https://www.visualstudio.com/en-us/products/visual-studio-team-services-vs.aspx) task for deploying a Visual Studio Web Application project with Umbraco to [Umbraco Cloud](http://umbraco.com/cloud).

 The following sections describes how to use this task in your own VSTS account, how to configure the Build and Deploy and finally how to setup a Visual Studio solution with Umbraco in order to successfully deploy it to Umbraco as a Service.

-The approach outlined here assumes that you have a VSTS account and an Umbraco as a Service project.
+The approach outlined here assumes that you have a VSTS account and an Umbraco Cloud project.

 **Please note that this is an early preview**, so this Deploy task is not yet available in the VSTS Marketplace and the setup requires a few manual steps.

+## Current limitations
+This deployment task only offers a one way deployment of your Umbraco based web application.
+This means that updates that are coming from Umbraco Cloud (including updates to meta data made in Development/Staging/Live, automatic updates to Umbraco Core, Forms and Umbraco Deploy) will need to be synchronized manually.
+So if Umbraco is auto-upgraded from something like version 7.5.3 to 7.5.4 then you will need to update the nuget package in your web application manually - for the time being.

+The idea for the future is that these updates will be part of the service for this task, so updates to Umbraco Core, Forms and Deploy are fed back to the "original" git repository as Pull Requests.
+Please note that there is currently no time-frame for this feature being part of Umbraco Cloud.

 ## How to use this Task